Lizbethto/KULTRA-MEGA-STORES-ANALYSIS-PROJECT/README.md

 - Customers like **Barry French** and **Clay Rozendal** were top spenders.
 - Most purchases were in **Office Supplies** and **Technology**.
 ###  Q7: Top Small Business Customer
-- [Insert customer name] contributed the most sales in this segment.
+- Christopher Martinez contributed the most sales in this segment.
 - Consider them for loyalty or affiliate programs.
 ###  Q8: Most Orders by Corporate Customers (2009–2012)
-- [Insert customer name] placed the most orders.
+- Jim Epp placed the most orders.
 - Indicates strong engagement from corporate segment.
 ###  Q9: Most Profitable Consumer Customer
-- [Insert name] was the most profitable individual.
+- Tonja Turnell was the most profitable individual.
 - Retention and rewards programs could sustain this profitability.
 ###  Q10: Returned Items
 - The dataset does **not contain return information**.